 - Soft-clicking noises from the wall signal termite colonies at work.

 - Small wings left behind by swarmers are evidence of activity.

 - Small piles of termite droppings, called frass, and wood pellets can show where termites made themselves at home.

-Since termite damage can be catastrophic and expensive after just 6 months of missing these signs, it's important to contact the professionals at Greenforest Termite & Pest Control the first time you sense any termite activity.
-Even better, if you’re someone who prefers a preventative method instead of a reactionary service, Greenforest Termite & Pest Control offers the very latest in termite prevention technology.
-Protecting your home from termites can be as easy as picking up the phone!
+Since termite damage can be catastrophic and expensive after just 6 months of missing these signs, it's important to contact the Dallas, TX home pest control and commercial exterminator service professionals at Greenforest Termite & Pest Control the first time you sense any termite activity.
+Even better, if you’re someone who prefers a preventative method instead of a reactionary service, Greenforest Termite & Pest Control offers the very latest in Dallas termite control and prevention technology.
+Protecting your home from common pest problems can be as easy as picking up the phone!
 Don’t wait until it’s too late.